Henry Homesteader Review: Breaking Tradition

 The Homesteader is a light and handy carbine that works for multiple roles.
 We compared it to the M-1 Carbine, but it’s a good pound and a half heavier than our M-1s.
 That’s not a knock, because 6.6 lbs. isn’t heavy, but we want to temper expectations after that comparison.
 The main reason for that added weight is the heavier stock and handguard coupled with a beefier receiver.
 The walnut stock is clearly more substantial than the M-1’s stock.

 But that added weight also means the Homesteader has a lighter felt recoil than the M-1, though that isn’t much either.
 My son, and co-tester, thinks the Homesteader a bit snappy, though I disagree.
 I classify the recoil as slight, with just a touch of muzzle rise.
 We mitigated that a bit by adding a SilencerCo ASR single-port muzzle brake.
 We also disagreed on the brake’s effects.
 He thought it noticeably tamed the Homesteader, while I couldn’t tell much difference.
 It did help the muzzle rise a bit, though.
-Either way, recoil is quite manageable and not at all unpleasant.
+Either way, the Homesteader does a great job absorbing recoil, making it quite manageable and not at all unpleasant.
 A soft rubber butt pad helps with that as well.

 Henry says the gun’s recoil is “counteracted with a reciprocating mass inside the forearm.”
 We weren’t sure what that meant, so we called Henry and asked.
 They kindly explained that the squared off handguard contains a weight that times the blowback action, facilitating proper ejection.
 That weight also helps mitigate recoil.
 So, now we all know.